angezid/advanced-mark.js/doc/doc_v2/nesting-overlapping.md

 instance.markRanges(ranges, {
   'wrapAllRanges': true,
   'each': (markElement, range) => {
-    // to distinguish ranges you can add some property to ranges if (range.nested) {
+    // to distinguish ranges you can add some property to it if (range.nested) {
       markElement.className = 'nested';
     }